Support for ITE providers

 Computing as a second subject

-If you are a non-computing tutor or trainee and you would like to get involved with the Computer Science Accelerator programme then you can register your interest.
+If you are a non-computing tutor and would like to get involved with the Computer Science Accelerator programme, you can register your interest.
+One of our local Hubs or regional delivery partners will be in touch.
+See how other non-computing teachers have developed their skillset to further their careers.

 Communities of Practice